 - Utilize community support services

 For most patients, drug and alcohol use is only part of the problem and, in some cases, a symptom of an underlying issue.
-For them, recovery is more than just learning how to utilize more positive coping mechanisms in stressful situations; it’s about getting intensive treatment for all underlying or co-occurring disorders in order to be stronger in recovery.
+These means recovery is more than just learning how to utilize more positive coping mechanisms in stressful situations; it’s about getting intensive treatment for all underlying or co-occurring disorders in order to be stronger in recovery.
+Part of dealing with co-occurring disorders is a proper diagnosis.
+Whether you or a loved one choose outpatient or inpatient treatment, the right diagnosis means both disorders are treated simultaneously.

 If you would like to learn more about the options available to your addicted loved one through residential or outpatient care, contact us at The Oaks at La Paloma today.
-We can answer your questions and help your loved one and your family move a step closer to the recovery that will help your family begin the healing process.
-Call now to begin.
+We can answer your questions and help you and your loved one move a step closer to recovery and begin the healing process.
+Call us now.